Timmiej93/FS17_T93_BulkSilo/README.md

 ## Contributing
 You are completely free to contribute to this mod.
 By doing this, you transfer your copyright to Timmiej93, so I can publish the mod and change the code.
 As a reminder, only I (Timmiej93) am allowed to publish this mod anywhere.

 If you want to contribute or editing something, simply fork the code, and submit a pull request whenever you're finished.
+Please do  create an issue addressing what you want to change before you start work on it, otherwise you might put effort into something that doesn't get accepted.
 Do keep in mind that I retain the right to deny your pull request without any reason (not that I will, but I can).
 To make it more likely that I accept your pull request, make sure to add plenty of comments in the code, and provide a good description of what your changes do.